The Expression of the Emotions in Man and Animals: Illustrations

 Darwin received dozens of photographs of psychiatric patients from James Crichton-Browne but only included one—photoengraved by James Davis Cooper—titled "Figure 19".
 It depicts a patient under the care of Dr James Gilchrist at the Southern Counties Asylum in Dumfries.

 Publication

 Darwin concluded work on the book with a sense of relief.
 The proofs, tackled by his daughter Henrietta ("Ettie") and son Leo, required a major revision, which made Darwin "sick of the subject and myself, and the world".

 Expression was published by John Murray on 26 November 1872 as a sequel to The Descent of Man and was expected to reach a broad audience in mid-Victorian England.
-It quickly sold around 9,000 copies.
+It quickly sold almost 7,000 copies.

 A revised edition was published by Darwin's son in 1890, excluding several revisions suggested by Darwin; these were not published until the 1999 edition, edited by Paul Ekman.

+A German translation of Expression appeared in 1872, and Dutch and French versions followed in 1873 and 1874.

 Reception

 Contemporary

 A review in the January 1873 Quarterly Journal of Science concluded that "although some parts are a little tedious, from the amount of minute detail required, there is throughout so much of acute observation and amusing anecdote as to render it perhaps more attractive to general readers than any of Mr. Darwin's previous work".

 On 24 January 1895, James Crichton-Browne delivered a lecture "On Emotional Expression" in Dumfries, Scotland, presenting some of his reservations about Darwin's views.
 He argued for a greater role for the higher cortical centres in regulating emotional responses and discussed gender differences in emotional expression.